| ENVIRONMENT |

 Stretching from as far south as Mexico to as far north as Siberia, the central flyway is cinched into an 80-mile-wide stretch in the central and western half of Nebraska.
 Ruffly 80 percent of migrating sandhill cranes congregate in parts of this cinch, where they reach their greatest density.

 It’s unclear how climate change is having a direct effect on the birds.
 What is clear is that the North Platte River is polluted.
-Agricultural runoff consisting of heavy metals, ammonia and arsenic have polluted the river for years.
-Nebraska’s waterways are the sixth worst in the nation for toxic pollution.
+Agricultural runoff consisting of heavy metals, ammonia, and arsenic has polluted the river for years.
+Nebraska’s waterways are the sixth-worst in the nation for toxic pollution.
 Most of the contamination is because of nitrates.

-The North Platte River is a unique river ecosystem which has drawn the birds to the area for over 10,000 years.
-Agriculture and industrial pollutants are beginning to change the environment and jeopardize the future of the sandhill cranes migratory path through the central flyway.
+The North Platte River is a unique river ecosystem that has drawn the birds to the area for over 10,000 years.
+Agriculture and industrial pollutants are beginning to change the environment and jeopardize the future of the sandhill cranes’ migratory path through the central flyway.

 ||| THE NORTH PLATTE RIVER IS FAILING